YetAnotherNerd/whatlastgenre/README.md

 if empty (default).
 Instead of setting the path here, you can also put the files in your config directory and they should get recognized (see debug log).

-##### vaqueries option
-Search for all artists if there is no albumartist on albums with various artists.
-This will make queries for va-albums without an albumartist take significantly longer, but yields more results.
-(Default: `True`) See `various` score option below.

 ##### id3v23sep option
 By (mutagen) default all id3 v2.3 tags will be upgraded to v2.4.
 Since v2.3 can't store multiple value metadata you need to set a separator if you intend